How the Monroe County Y is Responding to Community Needs

 Local food pantries are in desperate need of items in order to sustain their supplies.
 We’ve coordinated with Community Kitchen to help support their daily meal distribution, along with their Backpack Buddies program, which sends backpacks full of food home to families with children.
 If you go to the grocery store for essential items or have extras on-hand at home, please consider donating what you can to our upcoming food drives.

-Our food drives will be held at the Southeast Y on the following dates and times:
+Our food drives were held at the Southeast Y on the following dates and times:

 - Monday, March 30: 11:00 am-3:00 pm